Garnidelia: History

 GARNiDELiA moved to the Sacra Music record label under Sony Music Entertainment Japan in April 2017.
 Their sixth single "Speed Star" is released on June 14, 2017; the song is used as the ending theme of The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars.
 Their seventh single "Désir" (Desire) was released on August 23, 2017; the song is used as the ending theme of anime Fate/Apocrypha.
 Their eighth single "Aikotoba" (アイコトバ, Password) was released on November 1, 2017; the song was used as the opening theme of anime Animegataris.

-Their ninth single, "Error" was released digitally on January 27, 2018 and received a physical release on January 31, 2018; the song is used as the opening theme of anime series Beatless.
+Their ninth single, "Error" was released digitally on January 27, 2018, and received a physical release on January 31, 2018; the song is used as the opening theme of anime series Beatless.
 Their third album G.R.N.D. was released on March 28, 2018.
-Their second compilation eurodance-style album "Kyouki Ranbu" (響喜乱舞, Dancing Wildly with Joy) was released on September 26, 2018; the album contains dance covers by MARiA, Miume, and Niina (217), such as Gokuraku Jodo, Kureha Itoshiuta, Tougen Renka, avra K'davarah, Lamb, Girls, and PiNK CAT.
+Their second compilation Eurodance-style album "Kyouki Ranbu" (響喜乱舞, Dancing Wildly with Joy) was released on September 26, 2018; the album contains dance covers by MARiA, Miume, and Niina (217), such as Gokuraku Jodo, Kureha Itoshiuta, Tougen Renka, avra K'davarah, Lamb, Girls, and PiNK CAT.

 Their tenth single, "Rebel Flag" was released digitally on January 12, 2019, and received a physical release on March 13, 2019; the song is used as the ending theme of anime series Magical Girl Spec-Ops Asuka.
 At the end of August 2019, it was announced that they would leave Sacra Music following their contract expiration in 2019.
 Their last best album under the label, GARNiDELIA BEST, was released on December 12, 2019.

 On June 29, 2020, it was announced that GARNiDELiA moved to the label music Universal Music Japan, following the release of their first digital single of their new label "Star Trail".
 On August 9, 2020, they made a self cover of the song "Gurenge" in their official YouTube; the cover is part of their official cover, titled GARNiDELiA Cover Collection.
 Their 2nd digital single "Secret Party" was released on September 23.
 It was used as theme song to their Halloween Party.
 Their 4th album Kishikaisei was released on November 25, 2020.
 The album contains 8 brand-new songs along with Secret Party and Star Trail.

+On 2 September 2025, GARNiDELiA announced that they would be going on indefinite hiatus, with all upcoming tour dates being canceled.
+MARiA initially reacted on social media with surprise, stating that she did not know about the announcement in advance.
+She later gave a statement alleging that her agency had not properly compensated her for her activities over the years.
+According to MARiA, after she submitted a termination notice to her agency through her lawyer in August, the agency announced the band's hiatus before she had the opportunity to discuss the matter privately with toku.